Loading...

 Accessed 2025-01-15

 Florida requires a specific state license for mold professionals.
-Mold Assessor License AND Mold Remediator License (separate licenses required).
+Mold Assessor License and Mold Remediator License (separate licenses).
 Mold licensing information is managed through the Florida Department of Business and Professional Regulation.

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.